 I had a strong sudden instinct that I must be alone.
 I didn’t want to see any people at all.
 I had seen so many people all my life—I was an average mixer, but more than average in a tendency to identify myself, my ideas, my destiny, with those of all classes that I came in contact with.
 I was always saving or being saved—in a single morning I would go through the emotions ascribable to Wellington at Waterloo.
 I lived in a world of inscrutable hostiles and inalienable friends and supporters.

-— F. Scott Fitzgerald, The Crack-Up, Esquire, 1936
+The Crack-Up, F. Scott Fitzgerald, Esquire, 1936